skyscreamer/yoga/README.md

 * Simplified SOA development (esp. across multiple teams)
 * Browsable APIs

-Try it yourself.
-You can see how much faster it is to bundle calls in a relational query here: http://yoga-demo-springmvc.cloudfoundry.com/#demo
+This demo shows how much faster it can be to bundle calls in a relational query: http://yoga-demo-springmvc.cloudfoundry.com/#demo

 ## Wiki ##
 Most of the documentation is here: https://github.com/skyscreamer/yoga/wiki